Login

 • Fast warmup mode to just "shower temperature" so you can take a shower for just 1/3th of the energy.

-• Legionella prevention and warning, by periodically heating the water to a bacteria killing temperature or warning when it has been too long ago that this temperature could be reached.
+• Legionella prevention, by periodically heating the water to a bacteria killing temperature, and warning when it has been too long ago that this temperature could be reached.

 • Thermostatic control when connected to shore power

-• Can optionally control a pump based on a differential temperature, so you can build your own "solar panel" consisting of nothing more than just a hose on deck and a small electric pump.
+• Can optionally control a pump based on a differential temperature, so you can build your own "solar panel" consisting of nothing more than just a hose on deck and a small electric pump, or by using a heat exchanger

-• Automatic energy saving when it detects that the engine is running and coolant can be used to heat up the boiler.
+• Automatic energy saving when it detects that the engine is running and coolant can be used to heat up the water.

-• LCD display with boiler temperature, trend, voltage and heater status
+• LCD (software dimmable) display with hot water temperature, trend, voltage, timer and heater status

-• Fully configurable by an on screen menu
+• Fully configurable by on screen menus and touch button

 Description